 FRANKFURT – Below is the full text of the statement that European Central Bank President Mario Draghi delivered at his press conference on Thursday.

-“Ladies and gentlemen, I am very pleased to welcome you to our press conference.
-I will now report on the outcome of today’s meeting of the Governing Council, during which we took a number of decisions on key ECB interest rates, forward guidance and liquidity provision.
+“Ladies and gentlemen, the Vice-President and I are very pleased to welcome you to our press conference.
+We will now report on the outcome of today’s meeting of the Governing Council, which was also attended by the President of the Eurogroup, Finance Minister Dijsselbloem.

-“Taking into account today’s decisions, the risks to the outlook for price developments are broadly balanced over the medium term.
-Upside risks relate in particular to higher commodity prices as well as stronger than expected increases in administered prices and indirect taxes, and downside risks stem from weaker than expected economic activity.
+“In the Governing Council’s assessment, risks to the outlook for price developments are broadly balanced over the medium term, with upside risks relating to stronger than expected increases in administered prices and indirect taxes, as well as higher commodity prices, and downside risks stemming from weaker economic activity.

 “We are now at your disposal for questions.”